GoogleContainerTools/kpt-config-sync/docs/design-docs/02-custom-root-reconciler-clusterrole.md

 account the reconciler is running with.
 However, these both put a bigger burden on the user in order to utilize them even for the simple use cases, which is why changing which role to bind to is probably the most user-friendly knob to expose.
-With the inclusion of a sentinel value to create no binding, the first of these alternatives is effectively supported, if through a slightly worse API.
+With the inclusion of a switch to turn off creating the binding entirely, the first of these alternatives is effectively supported as well, and the API supports extending for other use cases in the future.